taksaru/FYP/README.md

 ![Command Line Display](images/cli.png)

 From here you should be able to create a client to begin collecting data.
+To do so enter (case sensitive) `Add Client` and follow the prompts.
 This will be the only functional command at first as there will be no data to compile or analyze.